-Notes: - server location and possibly protocol are
+Notes: - server

-described by the input \mbox{URL} - see description
+server location and possibly protocol are described by the input URL - see description above.

-above.

 - the 'url' can be empty (which is the default).

-A stream so constructed is only to be used

-as parameter to an asynchronous
+A stream so constructed is only to be used as parameter to an asynchronous stream_server::serve() call.

-stream_server::serve() call.
 For such a stream, a later call to connect() will fail.

-- the implementation MUST ensure that the information given in the URL are usable otherwise a 'BadParameter' exception MUST be connect() method is called.
+- the implementation MUST ensure that the information given in the URL are usable otherwise a 'BadParameter' exception MUST be - the socket is only connected after the connect() method is called.